tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ![Web Page](_images/events-4.jpg)

 - What happened is that when we added the `()` to the end of `onclick = divClicked()`, the function was called immediately, and the *return value* of the function (`null`) was stored in the `onclick` property instead of the function *reference* it was expecting.
-- Go ahead and change the code back so it work again.
+- Go ahead and change the code back so that it works again.

 ## IV.
 Events and Arrow Functions